decentralized-identity/sidetree/docs/spec/json-web-signatures.md

 ### Operation Anchoring Time Ranges

 A Sidetree-based DID Method ****MAY**** define the `anchorFrom` and/or `anchorUntil` properties as part of the operation’s data object payload.
-If `anchorFrom` is defined by the implementor, a DID owner ****MAY**** include the earliest allowed anchoring time for their operation in the `anchorFrom` property of the operation’s data object payload.
+If `anchorFrom` is defined by the implementer, a DID owner ****MAY**** include the earliest allowed anchoring time for their operation in the `anchorFrom` property of the operation’s data object payload.
 The `anchorFrom` property is conceptually similar to the [RFC7519](https://tools.ietf.org/html/rfc7519) `nbf` and `iat` claims.
-If `anchorUntil` is defined by the implementor, a DID owner ****MAY**** include the latest allowed anchoring time for their operation in the `anchorUntil` property of the operation’s data object payload.
+If `anchorUntil` is defined by the implementer, a DID owner ****MAY**** include the latest allowed anchoring time for their operation in the `anchorUntil` property of the operation’s data object payload.
 The `anchorUntil` property is conceptually similar to the [RFC7519](https://tools.ietf.org/html/rfc7519) `exp` claim.
 These properties contain numeric values; but note that anchoring systems may have differing mechanisms of time (as defined by the method).